 Snowball cookies are buttery, melt-in-your-mouth tasty bites.
 These Cranberry Lime Snowball Cookies have everything you love about the holiday classic but with a sweet, tart, and citrusy flavor profile.

-The texture is as it should be… light, crumbly, and melt in your mouth.
+The texture is as it should be… light, crumbly, and melts in your mouth.
 The sweet/tart nature of dried cranberries, coupled with bright and citrusy lime, pairs superbly with the sweetness of the confectioners’ sugar.

 What are snowball cookies?